Dan Clark MindJam CEO / Founder

 I am fully DBS checked, have full safeguarding training and have completed an accredited Counselling Children and Adolescents course.
 I am also very experienced in working with and helping children with Autism, ADHD, PDA, Anxiety, Trauma and other mental health issues.

-We source the very best mentors who are passionate about gaming and technology and are skilled in connecting with young people.
+At MindJam, we source the very best independent mentors who are passionate about gaming and technology and are skilled in connecting with young people.
 All our mentors are experienced and trained in working with young people with a variety of different backgrounds, including neurodivergent young people, autistic young people and other additional needs such as PDA, ADHD, anxiety, trauma and PTSD.

 FAQ'S